Predicting Effects, Missing Distributions: Evaluating LLMs as Human Behavior Simulators in Operations Management: Introduction

 Meanwhile, despite the promise of LLMs, several studies show that LLM-generated data can diverge from human data, especially under less informative prompts.
 For example, \citet{aher2023using} find that larger models often produce unnaturally accurate responses that depart from typical human patterns, and \citet{santurkar2023whose} develop a quantitative framework showing substantial misalignment between LLM-generated opinions and those of human respondents across demographic groups, indicating that current LLMs do not fully capture the diversity of human views. \cite{turing_test_ai} engage GPT-4 in classical behavioral games and report behavior that is largely indistinguishable from humans, although GPT-4 shows higher altruism and cooperation. \cite{doi:10.1287/mksc.2023.0306} show that GPT-3.5 prefers smaller immediate rewards to larger delayed rewards, and that GPT-4 exhibits higher discount rates than humans in intertemporal choice. \cite{yang2024large} further suggest that, without shortcut features, LLMs underperform on social prediction relative to \cite{argyle2023out}.
-Complementing these findings, \cite{wang2025large} provide evidence from studies with 3,200 participants across 16 demographic identities that LLMs misportray demographic groups and flatten within-group diversity, underscoring the need for mitigation strategies.
+Complementing these findings, \cite{wang2025large} provide evidence from studies with 3,200 participants across 16 demographic identities that LLMs misportray demographic groups and flatten within-group diversity, underscoring the need for mitigation strategies. \cite{Zhang25comparing} focus on the exploration-exploitation trade-off of canonical multi-armed bandit experiments and find that in more complex, non-stationary environments, LLMs struggle to match human adaptability.
 Taken together, our paper helps reconcile these lines of evidence: in OM applications, LLMs largely reproduce the behavioral effects observed in lab experiments with human participants, yet fail to match the full distributions of human responses.